Motion-Guided Latent Diffusion for Temporally Consistent Real-world Video Super-resolution: Methodology

 Latent Diffusion Models (LDMs) \cite{rombach2021highresolution} have made a remarkable impact in the field of image generation.
-These models employ Variational Autoencoders (VAE) to map the images into a latent space, enabling them to be trained on large-scale text-image datasets like LAION \cite{schuhmann2022laion5b}.
+These models employ Variational Autoencoders (VAE) to map the images into a latent space, enabling them to be trained on large-scale text-image datasets.
 This equips LDMs with powerful prior knowledge about natural images, which can be leveraged by downstream tasks such as image restoration and super-resolution \cite{wang2023exploiting} to produce images with clear details and high-quality content.
-However, in the case of video super resolution (VSR), the stochastic nature of diffusion process often leads to the temporal inconsistencies in the restored video sequence.
-To solve this issue, we propose a Motion-Guided Latent Diffusion (MGLD) model that achieves high-quality VSR by utilizing guidance during the sampling process and incorporating temporal awareness in the decoder.
+However, in the case of VSR, the stochastic nature of diffusion process often leads to the temporal inconsistencies in the restored video sequence.
+To solve this issue, we propose a MGLD model that achieves high-quality VSR by utilizing guidance during the sampling process and incorporating temporal awareness in the decoder.